alcueca/awesome-oracles/spec/spec.md

 ### Rationale

-The presence of a `decimals` field in assets is intended to ease the representation of large asset amounts by defining a larger `whole unit`.

-The use of `valueOf` doesn't require the consumer to be aware of the `decimals` of the `base` or `quote` and should be preferred in most data processing cases.
+The use of `getQuote` doesn't require the consumer to be aware of any decimal partitions that might have been defined for the `base` or `quote` and should be preferred in most data processing cases.

-The `priceOf` method provides a value which will be useful in situations where `whole units` are used, for example for display purposes.
+The spec doesn't include a `getPrice` function because it is rarely needed on-chain, and it would be a decimal number of difficult representation.
+The popular option for representing prices can be implemented for ERC20 with decimals as `oracle.valueOf(base, quote, 10\*\*base.decimals()) and will give the value of a whole unit of base in quote terms.

 ### Backwards Compatibility